-2016 brings upon us that quadrennial event, the leap year.
+February 29 brings upon us that quadrennial leap year-defining event, Leap Day.
 Upon some research, it doesn’t seem to be a day that gets much mention in comics or animation, but I thought I’d list what I could find, anyway.

 The famed superhero’s been given various birthdays over the years, but February 29 is the most frequently cited and longest-lasting one, as I outlined in a Superman-specific Leap Day post.
 Specifically, February 29 is the day it was on Earth (or Smallville) when Superman was born on Krypton.
 As Clark Kent, he’d celebrate his “birthday” on the day the Kents found his rocket.
 Various dates for those have been given, too, though most Silver/Bronze Age stories (plus the 1976 DC Calendar wall calendar) went with June 18.

 Superman’s birthday is prominently featured in the 1985 Superman comic “For the Man Who Has Everything,” written by Alan Moore.
 In this story, the villain Mongul (thanks to a hypnotic, coma-inducing alien plant) has our hero trapped in a fantasy world where Krypton never blew up, and Clark had lived out his life on Krypton.
 Batman, Robin, and Wonder Woman (who’d arrived at the Fortress of Solitude to celebrate Superman’s birthday) meanwhile try to rescue their friend and stop Mongul.
 This story’s been adapted to TV, including the “Justice League Unlimited” series and (with Kara replacing her cousin) in a 2016 episode of “Supergirl.”